Chapter 9 Constitution Of India: Democratic Structure And Citizen’s Rights Topic B Right Of Life And Occupation And Mass Movements

 The movement had a threefold objective

-1. to protect existing forest cover,
+- To protect existing forest cover,

-2. to regenerate trees in denuded land and
+- To regenerate trees in denuded land and

-3. the utilization of forest wealth with proper consideration of the conservation of natural resources.
+- The utilization of forest wealth with proper consideration of the conservation of natural resources.

-The activists with the help of a local popular organization called the Parisara Samrakshana Kendra embraced the trees which were to be felled by contractors of the forest department.
+The activists with the help of a local popular organization called the Parisara Samrakshana Kendra embraced the trees which were to be felled by contractors of the forest department

 Question 6.
 What was the Silent Valley movement?

-Silent Valley Movement:-
+Answer: Silent Valley Movement:-

 In 1976, a dam was to be constructed at Silent Valley, Kerala, from where the river Kunthipuzha originates.